-This is this fourth of a series of 10 posts that previews one chapter of the new book by Daniel Philpott, Religious Freedom in Islam: The Fate of a Universal Human Right in the Muslim World Today.
+This is the fourth of a series of 10 posts that previews one chapter of the new book by Daniel Philpott, Religious Freedom in Islam: The Fate of a Universal Human Right in the Muslim World Today.
 What follows is edited excerpts from portions of the book.

 To read all posts in this series visit: Previewing Religious Freedom in Islam by Daniel Philpott